jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).371.png)

 The outer circle is Type 1.
-It declars the three basic object X, Y and Z. It also contains the procedure Procedure 1, in which are performed two plus operations to which references to the basic objects are passed.
+It declares the three basic object X, Y and Z. It also contains the procedure Procedure 1, in which are performed two plus operations to which references to the basic objects are passed.

 However, when you do mention the types of objects and procedure calls, you see that two different procedures are called.